 Federal funds can never be used to purchase incentives for students, teachers, or to entice participation in professional learning activities.
-Food for parent involvement activities must be considered "light refreshments."
+Food for parent involvement activities must be considered "light refreshments" and approved by the 21st Century Fiscal Analyst.
 Light refreshments has been defined as donuts, fruit, muffins, juice, coffee, chips, pretzels, popcorn, raw vegetables and dip, nuts, cookies, brownies, punch, soda, and water.
 Light refreshments does not include pizza, sandwiches, or anything that could be considered any part of a meal.
 Federal funds can only be expended for those events that "build capacity."
 This means you can fund a snack for a workshop teaching parents a specific skill, but could not give snacks to parents volunteering.

 The 21st Century Project Director pulls a year-to-date budget report monthly to monitor expenditures and to check for compliance.
 The Project Director works with Accountant and Director of Budget and Finance to ensure that the budgets are set up properly, keep accounting data reconciled, and follow grant guidelines.
 The Project Director attends all training on federal, state and local grants on program and budget management.
-Regular meetings are held with Site Coordinators of 21st Century Community Learning Centers to assure grant guidelines are being followed.
+Regular meetings are held with Site Coordinators of 21st Century Community Learning Centers to assure grant guidelines and budgets are being followed.
 The Project Director will contact the Fiscal Analyst or consult EDGAR if there is a question about whether or not a purchase is allowable.
 WCSD will conform to any exclusions or limitations as set forth by the 21st Century grant.

-Presently, there are no fees or other income for 21st Century Community Learning Centers.
+Program Income: Presently, there are no fees or other income for 21st Century Community Learning Centers.
+Walton County School District 21st Century does not implement a fee-based program.
+No student or family is required to pay for 21st Century services.

-When applicable, the Walton County Board of Education requires that any local school funds collected from students and from other sources for student activities shall be expended for the purpose of the project, including school related incidental expenses incurred by teachers and other school personnel.
+Walton County Board of Education requires that all funds received from any sources for student activities shall be expended solely for the purpose of the project, including school related incidental expenses incurred by teachers and other school personnel.
 All purchases and/or contracts for or on behalf of students shall be made in accordance with the procedures of the district.
 Principals are required to submit quarterly reports to the Superintendent showing all receipts and disbursements from student funds.
 The principal of each school shall establish and maintain under his or her control a bank account for the deposit of all funds derived from any activity occurring within each school or a separately numbered account for each activity, including clubs, athletics, or other student activity generating funds.
 The principal shall also establish a general funds or account for all profits received from the sale of soft drinks, pictures, or undesignated fund-raising activities.
 The general fund or account shall be expended only for programs or activities within the school where the funds were raised unless the Board of Education has granted its prior approval.
 The principal shall be responsible for the integrity of each account of the local and pupil funds accounts and insure that all funds are properly deposited.
 The school principal and district superintendent are the only two individuals authorized to sign school activity fund checks.
 Districts are allowed, with GaDOE approval, to consolidate federal ESSA grant funds from several programs in order to pay for the costs associated with the administration of those programs.
 However, Walton County School District does not consolidate funds.